Summer-16/CSGO-VMPanel/README.md

 ### Setup Instructions
  - Some basic knowlege of linux and Scripting is required.
- - Just edit all the details in vipLive.sh (paths to your simpleadmin.ini, mysql info and discord wenhook.
+ - Just edit all the details in vipLive.sh (paths to your simpleadmin.ini, mysql info and discord webhook.
 Please look into comments and properly add paths)
  - add your sql details in vipstatus/config.php also
- - In the end add the Script inti cron to run hourly or whatever time you prefer, you can also customize the discord script time according to you as per your liking.
+ - In the end add the Script into cron to run hourly or whatever time you prefer, you can also customize the discord script time according to you as per your liking.
  - [Table example and eample of entries in table for script to work properly](https://github.com/Summer-16/CSGO-VIP-management-system/blob/master/Table_example.png)